TristanThrush/better-multimodal-alignment/README.md

 ## Experiment 3: No negative training samples + alternate word-order score ratios

-Now let's apply both experiments for much better performance!
+Now let's apply both Experiments 1 and 2 for much better performance!
 In Experiment 1, we figured out how to compute $P(T | I)$ from a CLM head of a model which doesn't need negative training pairs.
 But we were sad because we really wanted an approximation for $P(T, I)$.
 And in Experiment 2, we found that it could be even better to normalize for the independent affects of the image by using $\frac{P(T, I)}{P(T', I)}$ as the score.

 Even if we can't get $P(T, I)$ from the CLM head, can we at least use it to get the ratio $\frac{P(T, I)}{P(T', I)}$?
 Yes, with simple rules of probability, we find that it is the same as the conditional probability ratio that we can easily get from the CLM head: